 Step 4.
 Clear Cookies and Website Data

 When you visit a website, it stores cookies and other website data to serve you the same website the next time you visit.
 But occasionally, the stored website data causes errors in loading the website.
-You can remove website data of a specific website, or all websites to fix the cannot parse response error in Safari.
+You can remove the website data of a specific website or all websites to fix the cannot parse response error in Safari.

 Below are the steps to clear website data in Safari on iPhone.

 1. Launch the Settings app on your iPhone.